 MMIs are popular because they help interviewers to assess many different soft skills, and get a better picture of you as a candidate.
 Plus, you’ll get multiple opportunities to impress during the different stations.

-The following Medical Schools will use MMIs in 2021:
+The following Medical Schools typically use MMIs:

 Medical Schools | |